Getting Started with Nette Tester

 Writing tests for Nette Tester is unique in that each test is a standard PHP script that can be run standalone.

-So when you write a test, you can simply run it to see if there is a programming error.
-If it works properly.
-If not, you can easily step through program in your IDE and look for a bug.
+So, when you write a test, you can simply run it and find out if there is, for example, a programming error in it.
+If it works correctly.
+If not, you can easily step through it in your IDE and look for the bug.
 You can even open it in a browser.

-And most importantly – by running it, you will perform the test.
-You will immediately find out if it passed or failed.
+And most importantly – by running it, you perform the test.
+You immediately find out whether it passed or failed.
 How?
-Let's show up here.
-Let's write a trivial test for using PHP array and save it to the file ArrayTest.php:
+Let's show it.
+We'll write a trivial test of working with a PHP array and save it to the file ArrayTest.php:

 <?php